speedie1337/spmenu/docs/docs.md

 modes.
 As of version 0.2, there are two modes.
 Normal mode and Insert mode.
 These modes are of course similar to Vim.

-Normal mode is the mode spmenu starts in unless a mode argument is specified.
+Normal mode is the mode spmenu starts in unless a mode argument is specified or another mode is set in the configuration file.
 In normal mode, all keys perform some action, but you cannot type any actual text to filter items.
 This mode is used for navigation, as well as quickly selecting an item.

 Insert mode is entered through (by default) pressing `i` in normal mode.
 In this mode, most keybinds do nothing.
 When you are in insert mode, you filter items by typing text into the field.
 Once you're done with insert mode, you can press Escape to enter normal mode again.

+All of these keybinds can be overriden in the configuration file.

 ## -p option